idiap/TIDIGITSRecipe.jl/README.md

 ### Training

-Training is performed running the script `julia --project prepare_data.jl --conf 2a`.
+Training is performed running the script `julia --project train.jl --conf 2a`.
 Notice that if you're just experimenting it is more convenient to run the experiment from Julia's REPL.
 ```julia
 $ julia --project